 Foreign Office officials have warned UK holidaymakers to only make legitimate illness or injury claims, and that any fraudulent claims can result in legal proceedings against them.
 The Association of British Travel Agents (ABTA) has reported a 434% increase in gastric illness claims made by Britons since 2013, while Spanish hotel chain CEHAT has reported that 90% of the claims they receive turn out to be bogus, which I think is unlikely to be correct.

 Making a holiday sickness claim

-Of course, genuine claims follow the same path as Accidents at Work, Road Traffic Accidents or Industrial Disease claims, where you are required to provide evidence to prove your injury or illness was caused by the specific hotel or tour operator you are claiming against.
+Of course, genuine claims follow the same path as Accidents at Work or Road Traffic Accidents, where you are required to provide evidence to prove your injury or illness was caused by the specific hotel or tour operator you are claiming against.
 In the case of holiday claims, you should refer to the Package Travel Regulations 1992.
 You have three years from the point of injury or illness in which to issue court proceedings.
 So, if you do have a genuine travel or holiday claim and can support this with suitable evidence, as a leading personal injury solicitor we are here to help you – give us a call and we can assess your claim.